Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions: Experiments

+\paragraph{Training dataset generation.} Offline RL trains on a fixed dataset $D$.
+We collect trajectories using three kind of heuristics: (i) Priority Dispatching Rules (\textbf{PDR})—for FJSP, $4$ job-selection $\times$ $4$ machine-selection rules (16 trajectories per instance); for JSP, $4$ job rules (machines fixed). (ii) Genetic Algorithms \textbf{GA} \citep{reijnen2023job}—use the entire final population (typically higher quality, lower diversity than PDRs). (iii) \textbf{Random}—uniformly sample feasible actions.
+Consequently, we build four datasets: \textbf{PDR} (16 FJSP / 4 JSP trajectories), \textbf{GA} (200 trajectories per instance), \textbf{PDR–GA} (union), and \textbf{Random} (100 trajectories per instance).
+These datasets matches the setup used in offline RL work~\citep{d4rl}, where datasets with different qualities are used.
+From each trajectory, we extract the transitions on which CDQAC and offline RL baselines are trained.
+Heuristic details are in App.~\ref{ap:behavioral}.

-\paragraph{Metrics.} We report the \textit{optimality gap}: $\text{Gap} = \frac{C^j_{\max}-C_{\text{ub}}}{C_{\text{ub}} } \times 100$, which measures the difference between $C^j_{\max}$, the makespan found by method $j$, and $C_{\text{ub}}$, which is the optimal or best-known makespan for the given instance.
-For benchmark instances (Hurink and Brandimarte), we used the $C_{\text{ub}}$ given in ~\cite{reijnen2023job}, and for generated instances, we used the solutions provided in ~\cite{DANIEL}, which were collected using OR tools~\cite{or_tools}, with a solving time limit of 30 minutes per instance.
+\paragraph{Metrics.} We report the \textit{optimality gap}: $\text{Gap} = \frac{C^j_{\max}-C_{\text{ub}}}{C_{\text{ub}} } \times 100$, which measures the difference between $C^j_{\max}$, the makespan found by the method $j$ and $C_{\text{ub}}$, which is the optimal or best-known makespan for the given instance.
+For generated instances, we used solutions generated by OR tools~\citep{or_tools}, with a solving time limit of 30 minutes per instance, as reported in ~\cite{DANIEL}.
+For the benchmark instances, Taillard, Demirkol, Brandimarte, and Hurink, we used the best known solutions noted in the literature~\citep{reijnen2023job}.